superfaceai/one-sdk-js/README.md

 ## Usage

-### Untyped
+### Using the OneSDK

-To interact with superface create a new superface client instance:
+To interact with Superface, create a new Superface client instance, find the profile and use case, then perform it to get the result.

+#### Initializing the OneSDK client

 ```typescript
 import { SuperfaceClient } from '@superface/one-sdk';

 const client = new SuperfaceClient();
 ```

+#### Performing the use case

 Make sure a profile is installed by running `superface install <profileName>[@<profileVersion>]` in the project directory, then load the profile: